colinyuxin/colinyuxin.github.io/_pages/Research.md

 </p>

-With [Prof. Xin He](https://xinhelab.org/) at the University of Chicago, we build analysis pipelines that generate comparable pathway themes across tissues and conditions, and we identify an insulin-resistance module that functions across multiple tissues.
+With [Prof. Xin He](https://xinhelab.org/) at the University of Chicago, we build analysis pipelines that generate comparable pathway themes across tissues and conditions, and we identify insulin-resistance modules that functions across multiple tissues.